NiclasOlofsson/mode-manager-mcp/README.md

 - **Workspace (Team) Memory:** Share best practices, onboarding notes, and team knowledge directly in the repo.
 New team members ramp up faster, and everyone stays on the same page.
 - **Language-Specific Memory:** Save and retrieve language-specific tips and conventions.
 Your assistant adapts to each language’s best practices automatically.
 - **Natural Language Simplicity:** Just say “remember…”—no config files, no YAML, no technical hurdles.
-- **Smarter Coding, Fewer Repeated Questions:** Your team’s memory grows over time, reducing repeated questions and ensuring consistent practices.
+- **Smarter Coding, Fewer Repeated Questions:** Your team’s memory grows over time, reducing repeated questions and ensuring consistent practices.- **AI-Powered Memory Optimization:** Automatically consolidate and organize your memories to keep them clean and efficient.
 &nbsp;
 >&nbsp;
 > **Before this tool**